What are bump stocks? How they work and why Trump wants them banned

 On March 23, Trump signed a $1.3 trillion omnibus spending bill, which includes several policy changes aimed at curbing gun violence, including the so-called "Fix NICS" measure to strengthen the background check system.

 The measure to fix the National Instant Criminal Background Check System (NICS) provides additional funding to agencies and states that comply with the system.
-Those that did not, would be penalized.
+Those that do not, will be penalized.

 More than $2 billion is also allocated to train school officials and law enforcement officers to identify signs of potential threats.
-This money, would also be used to install metal detectors.
+This money would also be used to install metal detectors.

 Another main action Trump has taken on guns has been to sign a resolution blocking an Obama-era background check rule designed to keep guns out of the hands of certain mentally disabled people.